Anti-Idling Vehicle Ordinance

 Outreach and Educational Material

-The newly amended ordinance now restricts idling of cars and other gas or diesel powered vehicles to no more than three minutes in a one hour period.
+The anti-idling ordinance restricts idling of cars and other gas or diesel powered vehicles to no more than three minutes in a one hour period.
 Another portion of the ordinance limits idling of buses, trucks and other diesel engine-powered vehicles to no than five minutes in a one hour period.
 (Exceptions are outlined later in this article.)

 Another cause of excessive idling is warming up a car.
 According to the U.S. Department of Energy, warming up a car’s engine in winter needs no more than 30 seconds.
 Driving a vehicle cuts warm-up time in half, and idling is harder on the engine than driving.